kwongtn/Bluecoins-ImportTool/README.md

 ### Defaulting file output location
 If nothing is specified in the json file and user inputs "d", the file will be created at the current directory.

-### Preset Titles & Templates
-The user will be able to preset commonly used titles in the json file, and during runtime define templates for input.

 ### Advanced json support
 To be announced, depending on project popularity.

 ### Prompted json file creation
 Depending the popularity of this project, a tool may be created to facilitate this use case.
 You are always welcome to fork my project.

-### Alert after targetBal and bluecoinsBal are the same
-To have another way of telling the user

 ### Option to stop userinput after targetBal and bluecoinsBal are the same
 Well...
 To prevent users from accidentally inputting more than the file can handle?